stuartellis/stuartellis-org-infra/README.md

 ## Usage

-To apply the Terraform code for a region in an environment:
+To apply all of the Terraform code for a region in an environment:

     cd tf/live/aws/stuartellis-np/aaa/us-east-1
     terragrunt run-all plan --terragrunt-source-update